 I'm grateful to the artists who contributed to this effort.
-Peter Kuper (who did the cover art), Robert Grossman, Felipe Galindo and Randy Jones cover the waterfront in Manhattan.
-Their work stretches from the swamped East Village to Tribeca to Liberty Island in the swollen Hudson to mid-Manhattan.
+Peter Kuper (who did the cover art pictured above), Robert Grossman, Felipe Galindo and Randy Jones cover the waterfront in Manhattan.
+Their work stretches from the swamped East Village to Tribeca to Liberty Island in the Hudson to mid-Manhattan.

 Rupert Howard offers a harrowing view of battered Long Beach, LI.
 From the Garden State, I'm in the dark in Jersey City while Tom Hachtman is inundated down the shore in Pt.
 Pleasant Beach.
 And inxart.com artists hone in on politics and the big picture.

-The book will be available from amazon.com and barnesandnoble.com very soon.
+The book is available from amazon.com –– use the widget to the right at the top of this page to order–– and at barnesandnoble.com.
 Click on image to the right for the splash page from my strip.

 Giving Business the Business

 For proof that the Affordable Care Act really works, witness how the Obama administration has provided life-saving treatment to a Republican Party near death due to self-inflicted head wounds.
 The balm of the bomb which is the HealthCare.gov website isn't exactly free, but the GOP shouldn't complain –– the White House is absorbing all the costs.
 But they will bitch and moan endlessly, and no insurance plan on earth would cover the expense of all the antihypertensives, ibuprofen and medical marijuana that we'll need to survive their bellyaching.
 And speaking of economics that are sick, here's a portfolio of some of my recent business illustrations –– please take in B2B.